estods3/RoboticArm/README.md

 This documentation illustrates the process of how I designed the arm, circuit, and program to run the arm.

 ## Components and Software
-Legos(basic blocks, gears, shafts, miscellaneous mechanical parts) 2 positional Servos (# of each depends on your design) 2 continuous rotation servos (# of each depends on your design) LEDs (2 green, 2 yellow, 2 red)
+Legos(basic blocks, gears, shafts, miscellaneous mechanical parts)
+2 positional Servos (# of each depends on your design)
+2 continuous rotation servos (# of each depends on your design)
+LEDs (2 green, 2 yellow, 2 red)
 Appropriate resistors (for LEDs)
-A “SN74HC595n” shift register (used to serially control LEDs) A breadboard and/or perfboard
+A “SN74HC595n” shift register (used to serially control LEDs)
+A breadboard and/or perfboard
 A set of solid-core wire and male/female jumper wire
 A TI MSP430G2553 or Arduino
-Energia software: http://energia.nu/download/ (for TI microcontrollers)
+Energia software: http://energia.nu/download/ (to cross-compile and flash code for TI microcontrollers)

 ## Hardware